Roleplaying Code of Conduct

 What is the admin team's role in enforcing the Code of Conduct?

-Members should always first seek to resolve any issues that arise relating to any of the three above tenets by communicating with each other.
+All members participating in roleplay on the Plaza are responsible for abiding by the above tenets and, if running a thread, the threadrunner responsibilities.
+Where issues related to any of the tenets or threadrunner responsibilities arise, members should always first seek to resolve those issues by communicating with each other.
 Miscommunication or/and misunderstanding are often the root of such difficulties, and we are confident that in most situations our members will be able to discuss reasonably with each other and sort out their problems.
 If, however, you are unable to resolve an issue, you may approach the admin team for support, where we may be able to act as mediators, or if necessary, make a decision on a given issue.